TallKite/linnstrument-firmware/README.md

 *Example: Suppose you want to use Harry Partch's 43-note JI tuning.
 Set the edo to 43 and turn on Tuning Table mode.
 Load the appropriate scala file into your synth.
 Since the anchor pad and anchor note have no effect in Tuning Table mode, you may need to load a keyboard mapping file (file type .kbm) into your synth as well.
 This file sets a specific midi note to a specific frequency and another specific midi note to be the first note of your tuning.
 For example, midi note 69 = A above middle-C might be set to 440hz.
 But since Harry Partch used G for 1/1, using A for our anchor midi note is not ideal.
 Since there are 43 notes per octave but only 128 midi notes, we can only get about 3 octaves.
 Let's center our 3 octaves around middle-C. Set midi note 0 to 98hz, which is the G about 1.5 octaves below middle-C. Set the starting note to midi note 0.
 (Setting anchor note 43 to 196hz and/or setting the starting note to 43 would work just as well.)*

 There are only 128 midi notes.
 What if your tuning spans more than 128 edosteps?
-(For example, 3 octaves of 53edo.)
+(For example, 4 octaves of 41edo.)
 One solution is to use splits.
 Each split has up to 128 notes, so there can be a total of 256 pitches.
 But you can't slide across the split point.
 Also a large edo combined with large column and row offsets can actually exceed 256 edosteps.
 See the next two sections for two other solutions.

-*When tuning table is set to ON (no CCs or rechannelling), all notes above 127 become dead pads.*
+*When tuning table is set to ON (no CCs or rechanneling), all notes above 127 become dead pads.*

 TUNING TABLE MODE WITH MIDI GROUPING CCs

 When there are more than 128 notes, microLinn assigns the notes to midi groups.
 There are up to 8 groups of 128 notes each.
 Group 1 is notes 0-127, group 2 is notes 128-255, etc. A group uses up to 16 midi channels as usual.
 Thus up to 1024 notes can be sent on any channel.

 Your linnstrument can send a CC message immediately before every note-on indicating the midi group.
-Your DAW can then use a custom midi effect that filters out all but one group.
+Your DAW can then use a custom midi-only effect to filter out all but one group.
 Your DAW would have multiple tracks, each receiving from only one group, and each with one instance of your softsynth into which you have loaded the appropriate scala and kbm files.
+Thus a tuning that requires N groups would also require N instances of your softsynth.

 *Details: To send grouping CCs, swipe the tuning table mode past "ON" to "CC".
 You must also select a midi grouping CC.
 (Until you do, "CC" will be displayed in red.)
 The CC value is the midi group number, 1-8.
 Within a group, midi notes run from 0 to 127.
 Thus note 128 becomes midi note 0 in group 2.
+The number of midi groups needed depends on how many notes your tuning uses.
+MicroLinn automatically calculates the number of groups and indicates it by a vertical stack of 1-8 dots after the "CC".*

-See the TallKite github for microLinnMidiGroupFilter.jsfx, a plug-in for Reaper, and microLinnMidiGroupDemo.RPP, an example Reaper project.
+*See the LinnStrument Community wiki for microLinnMidiGroupFilter.jsfx, a plug-in for Reaper, and microLinnMidiGroupDemo.RPP, an example Reaper project.
 Upon receiving a grouping CC, the filtering effect assigns a group (the CC's value) to the CC's channel.
-It then only passes midi data from those channels that a certain group has been assigned to.*
+It then only passes midi data from those channels that have been assigned to a certain group.*

+*The jsfx filter effect runs natively in Reaper and can run in any windows DAW using ReaJS, a free jsfx-to-VST wrapper.
+(Hopefully someone can duplicate this effect in Max 4 Live, FL Studio MIDI scripts, and other platforms.)*

+*If you can't open the reaper project microLinnMidiGroupDemo.RPP, follow these steps:*
+* *In your DAW, create a track named "all groups" that receives midi from the LinnStrument*
+* *Create a track named "group 1" that doesn't receive any midi or audio directly*
+* *Create a send from "all groups" to "group 1", only midi, no audio*
+* *In the "group 1" track, load microLinnMidiGroupFilter.jsfx followed by your softsynth*
+* *In the filter effect, set the grouping CC type to match the LinnStrument aand set the midi group to 1*
+* *In the filter effect, set the 3 midi channel sliders to match the appropriate split in the LinnStrument*
+* *In the softsynth, load a scala file with your tuning (or use mts-esp, alt-tuner, etc.)*
+* *Optionally create a track named "effects" and into it load various audio effects such as reverb*
+* *Create a send from "group 1" to "effects", only audio, no midi*
+* *(In Reaper, you can instead position this track above the "group 1" track and make it be a folder header)*
+* *(DO NOT make the "all groups" track be a folder header, because that will mute all the synths)*
+* *This will send the output of all the softsynths into one set of effects, more efficient*
+* *Select the "group 1" track and duplicate it, and check that both sends are also duplicated*
+* *Rename the new track "group 2", and in the filter effect set the midi group number to 2*
+* *Repeat as needed, you can have up to 8 midi groups*

+*The sound of the synths are generally set exactly the same.
+If you need to change any settings, you'll have to carefully duplicate the changes in all instances.
+You may find it easier to simply delete all but the "group 1" track, make your changes, and then duplicate the "group 1" track repeatedly.*

+*In each synth, you must set the anchor note and frequency appropriately via a .kbm file or somesuch.
+For example, suppose your LinnStrument is set to 4 octaves of 53edo = 213 notes = 2 midi groups.
+And suppose you want the lowest note of group 1 to be A1 = midi note 33.
+That's 3 8ves below A-440, so in the group 1 synth, set midi note 0 (not note 33!) to 55hz.
+Midi note 53 will be 110hz, note 106 will be 220hz, and note 159 will be 440hz.
+159 - 128 = 31, so in the group 2 synth, set midi note 31 to 440hz.*

+*Another example, suppose you want the lowest note of group 2 to be middle-C = midi note 60.
+In the group 2 synth, set midi note 0 (not note 60!) to 261.63hz.
+Note 0 in group 2 is really note 128 of the full 213 notes.
+So an octave below middle-C is 128 - 53 = 75.
+So in the group 1 synth, set midi note 75 to 130.815hz.*

 *Midi grouping CCs are sent before locator CCs, so that locator CCs can be filtered out.*

-TUNING TABLE MODE WITH RECHANNELLING
+TUNING TABLE MODE WITH RECHANNELING

-Rechannelling indicates the midi group by sending certain midi notes to channels beyond those selected.
-Rechannelling doesn't require a custom filter effect like midi group CCs do.
-But it does reduce the number of channels you can use, and hence reduces the polyphony.
-And because most or all of the 16 midi channels will often be used up, you might only be able to use one split.
+Rechanneling indicates the midi group by sending certain midi notes to channels beyond those selected.
+Like midi grouping CCs, rechanneling requires multiple instances of your synth.
+Unlike grouping CCs, rechanneling doesn't require Reaper/ReaJS.
+But it might reduce the number of channels you can use, and hence reduce the polyphony.
+Only one split can be rechannelled at a time.
+Often that split will use most or all of the 16 midi channels, thus you might not be able to use a second split at all.
+Lastly, rechanneling has a maximum of 4 midi groups and 512 notes, not 8 and 1024.

-*Details: Turn on rechannelling by swiping past "CC" to "RCH".
+*Details: Turn on rechanneling by swiping past "CC" to "RCH".
 This will automatically set the current split to use channel-per-note mode and a certain block of channels.
 Midi group 1 uses this block, and the other midi groups are sent to other blocks.
-Your DAW should send each block plus the main channel to a different synth with a different kbm file.
-The size of a channel block depends on the number of midi groups needed, which depends on how many notes your tuning uses.
-MicroLinn automatically calculates all this.
-There is a maximum of 4 midi groups.
-The number of groups is indicated by a vertical stack of 1, 2, 3 or 4 dots after the "RCH".*
+MicroLinn automatically calculates the number of groups and indicates it by a vertical stack of 1, 2, 3 or 4 dots after the "RCH".
+(If there are more tha 4 groups, "RCH" will be displayed in red.)
+In the Per-Split display, the additional midi channel blocks are displayed in the accent color.
+Beware: make sure the other split doesn't also use these channels!*

+*Your DAW should send each block of channels plus the main channel to a different instance of your synth.
+See the LinnStrument Community wiki for midiChannelFilter.jsfx, a plug-in for Reaper, and microLinnRechannelingDemo.RPP, an example Reaper project.
+In each track, the filter effect only lets certain midi channels thru.
+(Sysexes and realtime messages are always passed thru.)
+On each synth instance, set the anchor note and frequency similar to the grouping CCs method.*

+*If you can't open the reaper project microLinnRechannelingDemo.RPP, follow the steps above for microLinnMidiGroupDemo.RPP.
+But use midiChannelFilter instead of microLinnMidiGroupFilter, and don't go past group 4.*

+*The jsfx filter effect runs natively in Reaper and can run in any windows DAW using ReaJS, a free jsfx-to-VST wrapper.
+If you can't use it, try one of these plug-ins:*
+* *MIDIChFilter (free, Windows VST) https://www.codefn42.com/midichfilter/index.html*
+* *MIDI Channel Filter (free, Mac/Windows/Linux LV2) https://x42-plugins.com/x42/x42-midifilter*
+* *MIDI Polysher (free, Windows/Mac VST) https://www.pluginboutique.com/product/3-Studio-Tools/67-Virtual-Patchbay/909-MIDI-Polysher*
+* *Distributor (US$20, VST/AU) https://grumpymonkeyplugins.com/products/distributor*
+*(We have not personally tested these plugins.)
+As a last resort, try sending midi channels individually.
+For example, to send channels 1-6 to a track, create a send for channel 1, another send for channel 2, etc.*

 For the left split,
+* Channel 1 is the MPE main channel (the additional channel in the jsfx filter effect).
-* For up to 128 notes = 1 group, rechannelling doesn't happen ("RCH" acts the same as "ON")
+* For up to 128 notes = 1 group, rechanneling doesn't happen ("RCH" acts the same as "ON").
 * For 129-256 notes = 2 groups, midi in group 1 is sent to channels 2-8.
 Midi in group 2 is sent to channels 9-15.
+Channel 16 is unused.
 * For 257-384 notes = 3 groups, group 1 uses channels 2-6, group 2 uses 7-11 and group 3 uses 12-16.
 * For 385-512 notes = 4 groups, group 1 uses channels 1-4 (no Main channel).
 Group 2 uses 5-8, group 3 uses 9-12, and group 4 uses 13-16.

 For the right split,
+* Channel 16 is the MPE main channel.
 * For 2 groups, midi in group 1 is sent to channels 9-15.
 Midi in group 2 is sent to channels 2-8.
+Channel 1 is unused.
 * For 3 groups, group 1 uses channels 11-15, group 2 uses 6-10 and group 3 uses 1-5.
 * For 4 groups, group 1 uses channels 13-16 (no Main channel).
 Group 2 uses 9-12, group 3 uses 5-8, and group 4 uses 1-4.

-*In the Per-Split display, the additional midi channel blocks are displayed in the accent color.
-Make sure the other split doesn't use these channels.*

-*You can only rechannel one split at a time.
-If the left split only uses two groups, channel 16 is free and you can use it for the right split.
-Furthermore, you can set the rechannelled split to use fewer channels and the blocks will change to match.
-The channels must be a contiguous block going up from 2 or down from 15.
+*If the left split only uses two groups, channel 16 is free and you can use it for the right split.
+Furthermore, you can set the rechanneled split to use fewer channels and the blocks will change to match.
+The channels MUST be a contiguous block going up from 2 or down from 15.
 Or if there's 4 groups and no Main channel, up from 1 or down from 16.
 If you have N channels, the 2nd block is N channels higher (or lower for the right split) than the 1st block, the 3rd block is 2xN channels higher/lower, etc. For example, with 2 groups, setting the left split to channels 2-7 (6 channels) makes the 2nd block be 8-13, leaving 3 channels available for the right split.
-Don't select too many channels (e.g. 2-9), or some pads will be silent.*
+Don't select too many channels (e.g. 2-9), or some pads will be muted.*

 #  Technical notes